txstate-etc/canto-lucid/README.md

 ## SSL
 SSL support is enabled automatically if you mount a key and cert into the docker container at `/securekeys/private.key` and `/securekeys/cert.pem`, respectively.
 If you provide certs, port 3000 will expect https connections only.

 See the docker docs for more information about mounting volumes.
+Make sure the node user (UID: 1000, GID: 1000) is permitted to read both files.

 ## Image Scaling
 Canto's image scaling offerings are limited in that you cannot set the desired JPG quality.
 Lucid has its own scaling mechanisms that will kick in for images larger than 4000x4000 pixels (according to their integration specialist), and should be sufficient.
 However, if you would like to control the scaling and have Canto process your images, you can enable this with environment variables: